Amplitude recursions with an extra marked point: Genus one (one-loop level)

-The integrals defined in \eqn{eqn:relevantGenusOneSelberg} are the genus-one generalization of the Selberg integrals relevant for the tree-level amplitude recursion, which are given in \eqn{eqn:relevantSelberg}.
-As for this genus-zero class, the differential equation satisfied by the vector of these genus-one Selberg integrals leads to an associator equation relating one-loop to tree-level string corrections.
+The integrals defined in \eqn{eqn:relevantGenusOneSelberg} are the genus-one generalization of the Selberg integrals \eqref{eqn:relevantSelberg} relevant for the tree-level amplitude recursion.
+As for this genus-zero class, the differential equation satisfied by the vector of these genus-one Selberg integrals leads to an associator equation relating one-loop to tree-level configuration\hyp{}space integrals.

 Using the considerations about a fibration basis above, we will at least reduce the class of iterated integrals defined in \eqn{eqn:relevantGenusOneSelberg} to a spanning set

 similar to the genus-zero basis \eqref{eqn:basisGenusZero}.
 We also allow $i'_k=0$ if we only intend to reduce the kernels with $n_k=0$ and include all the kernels with $n_k=1$, which certainly does not yield a basis, but a spanning set reduced by the redundant labeling of $g^{(0)}_{k,i_k}=1$.
 In other words, the labels $i'_k$ in $\mathcal{B}^\El_{i'_3,i'_4,\dots,i'_\snol}$ denote that the integrals defined by the set $\mathcal{B}^\El_{i'_3,i'_4,\dots,i'_\snol}$ are the genus-one Selberg integrals from \eqn{eqn:relevantGenusOneSelberg}, where for $3\leq k\leq L$ any kernel of the form $g^{(1)}_{k, i'_k}$ is rewritten in terms of the kernels $g^{(1)}_{k, i_k}$ with $1\leq i_k<k$ and $i_k\neq i'_k$ using integration by parts and the Fay identity.
 Similarly, any kernel $g^{(0)}_{k,i_k}=1$ is simply denoted by $g^{(0)}_{k,1}=1$.